How to build a business case for accessibility

 One of the questions we get asked most frequently is how to build a business case for accessibility.

 There’s no denying that accessibility is good for business.
 1 in 4 people living in the UK are disabled, and the estimated spending power of disabled people and their households is estimated at £274 billion a year!
+Despite these numbers, it’s common to feel nervous before you ask for additional budget, or talk to senior leadership about accessibility and inclusion.

 How Westminster City Council built a case for accessibility and inclusion